TebogoYungMercykay/Udagram_Image_Filtering_Microservice/README.md

     (try adding a subdomain name to point to the processing server)
     - !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.
 _________________________________________________________________________________________
-##                      THANK YOU, ALX-T Cloud Developer
+##                      THANK YOU, ALX-T Cloud Development
 _________________________________________________________________________________________